18Abhinav07/18Abhinav07/README.md

 - 💻 I'm always eager for new work opportunities, research positions, internships and projects.

 - Recently went on to attend the code for good bangalore by Jp Morgan and Chase
-- Attending Hacker House Goa 2024
+- Winner Hacker House Goa 2024

 ## Get in Touch